cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Blockchain protocols define programs that hold a state and describe how to modify the state according to the received inputs.
 Those inputs are called transactions.

 The consensus mechanism ensures that a blockchain has a canonical transaction history.
-And, blockchain transactions must be deterministic, meaning there is only one correct interpretation.
+Blockchain transactions must be deterministic, meaning there is only one correct interpretation.
 So, it follows that the blockchain state is deterministic; if you begin with the same genesis state and replicate all conducted changes, you always achieve the same state.

 Although Bitcoin's codebase is monolithic, its blockchain architecture can be **split into three layers**: